 - used by co-ops to meet their own administration costs and property expenses including:

 CERCs need to save reserve funds for future maintenance costs.

-Community Managed Co-operatives CMCsdo not carry landlord responsibilities.
-All rents are paid by tenant members directly to CEHL to meet costs for:
+Community Managed Co-operatives CMCsdo not carry rental provider (formerly known as landlord) responsibilities.
+All rents are paid by renter members directly to CEHL to meet costs for: